 The average cost-per-hire is $4,129, while the average time it takes to fill a given position is 42 days, according to the Society for Human Resource Management’s (SHRM’s) new Human Capital Benchmarking Report.

 It’s the marketing leader’s job to produce results, including drive quality sales leads, increase website traffic, build followers and subscribers, yet they often lack the skills, technologies, and strategies to pull it off.

 Forrester Research stated in its report, “B2B CMOs Must Evolve or Move On,” that 96% of marketing leaders believe the breadth of skills required to succeed in marketing has increased, and 44% say they can’t find the right combination of people and skills in the job market.

 When the economy tightens, companies tend to cut costs.
 Marketing is often the first to go because they are seen as a “discretionary” expense.
+Big mistake.
 And when times are good, marketing often gets more funding.
-It goes against the objectives of the CEO responsibilities, and
+It contradicts the CEO’s responsibilities.